-Join Navine G. Khan Dossos, Rob Faure Walker, Tarek Younis and Layla Hadj for an introduction to There Is No Alternative and panel discussion around Prevent.
-Led by some of the contributors to the core research behind the exhibition, this panel discussion introduces the history and role of Prevent across different areas of civic space in the UK and its wider implications.
+In this first event, Navine G. Khan Dossos, Rob Faure Walker, Tarek Younis and Layla Hadj introduced There Is No Alternative in a panel discussion focused on Prevent.
+Led by some of the contributors to the core research behind the exhibition, this discussion introduces the history and role of Prevent across different areas of civic space in the UK and its wider implications.

 Rob Faure Walker has worked as a secondary school teacher in London for over a decade.
 It was in this capacity that he first saw the ‘chilling effect’ of Prevent in the classroom.
 He also runs The Prevent Digest – a website and newsletter gathering together updated press and data on the Prevent duty, ‘extremism’ and ‘radicalisation’, which offers an invaluable resource for academics, policymakers and others interested in this area.
 Layla Hadj speaks about the wider context of Prevent within the Surveillance Industry, in particular the problematics of ‘safeguarding’ in relation to gender, from her position as managing director of independent, grassroots organisation CAGE.
 Tarek Younis approaches Prevent in the light of his work within Clinical Psychology and the current impact of the strategy in healthcare, and the lived experiences of staff since the designation of the NHS as a pre-criminal space.
 He researches and writes on Islamophobia, the securitisation and racism of mental health, and how counter-radicalisation enters into clinical logic.
 Navine G. Khan-Dossos introduces her research into the visual language and graphic design surrounding Prevent and discusses how the paintings in the space are being generated out of the workshops and events programme.